-The foregoing limitations do not apply to loans disbursements that were made as of April 30, 2020.
+The foregoing limitations do not apply to loans disbursements that were made prior to 4/30/20.
 Even if those prior disbursements together totaled more than \$20 million, they do not need to be returned.
 Of course, the amount of those loans is subject to other limitations, as discussed elsewhere in this FAQ.